AlexiaGossa/TwitchOAuth/README.md

 Click on "New secret".

-Copy your "Secret" ino a password manager as "SECRET".
+Copy your "Secret" into a password manager as "SECRET".

 Part 3 - Do OAuth